enLepre/WebsiteTest/website/content/sections/lab-tour.md

 Explore our equipment for synthesis, materials characterization, and electrochemistry, alongside the shared facilities at the University of Zurich.

-Our lab has achieved SPARKHub Bronze certification for sustainable research practices; [view and download our certificate on the official SPARKHub page](https://sparkhub.eu/certificates/?cert=spark-46).
+Our lab has achieved SPARKHub Bronze certification for sustainable research practices; [view and download our certificate](https://login.sparkhub.eu/storage/certificates/certificate_46.pdf).